Emma's Home Guide

 Can I make tiramisu without alcohol?

-At least four hours is required, but overnight chilling gives the best flavor and texture.
+At least 4 hours, although overnight chilling provides the best flavor and texture.

 Can I use cream cheese instead of mascarpone?

-You can, but the flavor and texture will be slightly different and less authentic.
+You can, but the flavor and texture won’t be quite the same.
+Mascarpone creates a richer and more authentic result.

 Recipe Rating